Springboro Community Theatre

 Sponsorships and Fundraising

-Carrie is thrilled to join the SCT Board which allows her to combine two of her passions…the arts and Springboro!
-When not selling real estate for BHHS Professional Realty, Carrie spends her time volunteering for many community organizations and events including Expo, Oktoberfest Springboro, ArtFest on Main, and the Christmas in Springboro parade.
+Carrie is thrilled to be a part of the SCT Board which allows her to combine two of her passions…the arts and Springboro!
+When not selling real estate for BHHS Professional Realty, Carrie spends her time volunteering for many community organizations and events including Expo, Oktoberfest Springboro, ArtFest on Main, Springboro Juneteenth Jubilee, and the Christmas in Springboro parade.
 She is also the co-host of the local TV show, “Springboro 45066”, with Mayor John Agenbroad.
-Carrie appeared on stage with SCT as the emcee for the inaugural “Holiday Jubilee” shows in 2019.
-A lifelong resident of Springboro, Carrie enjoys spending time with her family and friends.
+Carrie has appeared on stage with SCT as the host for the “Holiday Jubilee” and "Spring Spectacular" shows.
+A lifelong resident of Springboro, Carrie enjoys spending time with her family, friends, and cat "Alexander McQueen".